MarvinClerge/Calibre/README.md

 ## Motivation
 The goal behind this application was to refine my web development skills in the following areas:
-* Create a single page application using vanilla javascript
+* Vanilla Javascript to create a single page application
-* Mimic and learn React.js and Redux structure using my own state and store
-* Create and query an Ruby on Rails API backend using a PostgreSQL database.
+* Ruby on Rails API backend with a PostgreSQL database to utilize AJAX
-* Write custom CSS and become familiar with grid and flexbox
+* CSS Grid and Flexbox to create responsive application.
 * Git proficiency and project management working in a group of 3
 * Understanding HTML video and audio tags